colehaus/colex/content/posts/moral-imperative-mortal-peril-maximizing/main.md

 The tragedies of life on Earth are no recent revelation.
 The [Epic of Gilgamesh](https://en.wikipedia.org/wiki/Epic_of_Gilgamesh)---our earliest surviving great work of literature---is about the hero's vain attempt to undo the great tragedy of his life.

 For some, the knowledge that tragedy has been with us from the beginning inspires not acquiescence but determination that we might leave it behind before we reach [the end](https://en.wikipedia.org/wiki/Heat_death_of_the_universe).
 These are names that go down in history.
+The names of those that struggle for a more perfect future, obstacles be damned.
 Names like:

 <!--more-->

 Maximilien Robespierre